Fair Division of Mixed Divisible and Indivisible Goods: Introduction

 \subsection{Our Results}

 In this work, we initiate the study of fair division with mixed types of resources.
-More specifically, we propose a new fairness notion, denoted as \emph{\longEFhalf} (short for \emph{\EFhalf}), that naturally combines EF and EF1 together and works for the setting where the resources may contain both divisible and indivisible goods.
-Intuitively, \EFhalf requires that for each agent, if her allocation consists of only indivisible items, then others will compare their bundles to hers using EF1 criterion; but if this agent's bundle contains \emph{any} positive amount of divisible resources, others will compare their bundles to hers using the stricter EF condition.
+More specifically, we propose a new fairness notion, denoted as \emph{\longEFM} (or \emph{EFM} for short), that naturally combines EF and EF1 together and works for the setting where the set of resources may contain both divisible and indivisible goods.
+Intuitively, EFM requires that for each agent, if her allocation consists of only indivisible items, then {other agents} will compare their bundles to hers using the EF1 criterion; but if this agent's bundle contains \emph{any} positive amount of divisible resources, {other agents} will compare their bundles to hers using the stricter EF condition.
 This definition generalizes both EF and EF1 to the mixed goods setting and strikes a natural balance between the two fairness notions.

-In Section~\ref{sec:EFMExistence}, we first show that with mixed types of goods, an \EFhalf allocation always exists for any number of agents.
-Our proof is also constructive and gives an algorithm for computing such an \EFhalf allocation.
-The algorithm requires a \emph{perfect allocation for cake cutting} oracle and can compute an \EFhalf allocation in polynomial number of steps.
-In addition, in Section~\ref{sec:EFMSpecial}, we present two algorithms that could compute an \EFhalf allocation for two special cases without using the perfect allocation oracle: (1) two agents with general valuations in the Robertson-Webb model, and (2) any number of agents with piecewise linear valuation functions.
+In Section~\ref{sec:EFMExistence}, we first show that with mixed types of goods, an EFM allocation always exists for any number of agents with additive valuations.
+Our proof is constructive and gives an algorithm for computing such an EFM allocation.
+The algorithm requires an oracle for computing a \emph{perfect allocation in cake cutting} and can compute an EFM allocation in a polynomial number of steps.
+In addition, in Section~\ref{sec:EFMSpecial}, we present two algorithms that could compute an EFM allocation for two special cases without using the perfect allocation oracle: (1) two agents with general {additive} valuations in the Robertson-Webb model, and (2) any number of agents with piecewise linear valuation functions.